Dhruv942/SportsOrca/README.md

 # SportsOrca Full Stack Internship - Upcoming Matches List

-This project displays upcoming Soccer matches.
+This project displays upcoming Basketball matches.
 The backend (Node.js/Express) fetches data from TheSportsDB API and serves it to the React frontend, which displays the match list with team names and scheduled date/time.

 ---